ryan4yin/thiscute.world/content/posts/2024/Q1/my-experience-of-nixos/index.en.md

 However, Docker container technology is designed for providing a consistent runtime environment for applications and is not suitable for virtual machine and desktop environments (of course, you can use it in these scenarios if you wish, but it would be quite complicated).
 Additionally, Dockerfiles still rely on various scripts and commands you write to build the image, which you need to maintain, and the reproducibility of the results depends on your own skills.

-If you choose a minimalist strategy—customizing as little as possible on any desktop system or virtual machine environment and using default settings wherever possible—this was me before switching to NixOS.
+If you choose a minimalist strategy - customizing as little as possible on any desktop system or virtual machine environment and using default settings wherever possible, this was me before switching to NixOS.

 To reduce the difficulty of system maintenance, I barely made any significant changes to the systems I used, such as Deepin, Manjaro, EndeavourOS, etc. As an SRE/DevOps, I had already encountered enough environmental problem pitfalls in my work and was tired of writing various installation scripts and Ansible configurations, so I had no desire to deal with these issues in my spare time.